Eye of the Devil: Release

-Eye of the Devil received little notice.
-In 1968, the film was listed as one of only three by Ransohoff that had not made money, the other two being Don't Make Waves and The Loved One.
-Although it was not a commercial success in the United States when first released, Eye of the Devil was popular in Europe.
-It has acquired a degree of cult status since, largely due to its surreal themes and the murder of Tate in 1969, as well as the distinguished supporting cast.
+Upon hitting theatres on 31 March 1968, Eye of the Devil was met with little critical attention and was generally ignored by mainstream critics.
+The film was not a commercial success, and later in the year it was listed as one of only three films released by producer Martin Ransohoff that had not made money (the other two were Don't Make Waves and The Loved One).
+Although it was not a commercial success in the United States when first released, Eye of the Devil was popular in the United Kingdom and Europe.
+In the years since its release, it has garnered praise for its atmospheric cinematography, offbeat tone and the performances of Kerr and Tate.
+It has acquired a degree of cult status not only due to its surreal themes but the murder of Tate in 1969.

-Tate's debut did not do much for her career.
-A New York Times review characterized her performance as "chillingly beautiful but expressionless".
+Sharon Tate's debut did not do much for her career.
+American reviews of her performance were less than stellar, such as The New York Times characterizing her performance as "chillingly beautiful but expressionless".
+Writers outside of North America were more favorable, with retrospectives noting how she "makes a significant visual impression" but "her immaculate British accent was dubbed" and that "she certainly displays a screen presence [...] and a glittering future ahead of her".

 Eye of the Devil was the last black-and-white film released by MGM.
 By 1967, all of the major studios had effectively moved entirely to colour.

 Home media

 Eye of the Devil was released as a Region 1, widescreen DVD on 21 February 2011 by Warner Home Video, via its Warner Archive DVD-on-demand service.

+On 26 October 2021, Warner Archive released the film on Blu-ray.
+For this release Warner Bros. newly restored the film by scanning the original film elements in 4K.